A Brief Primer on Common Cartridge Conformance for End-User Institutions, Faculty, and Buyers of Educational Content and Learning Platforms

 The content below was last updated in 2015.
 For the most recent information regarding Common Cartridge, please see the specification's activity page.

-The IMS Common Cartridge interoperability standard provides a set of specifications that enable a wide variety of digital educational content to be accessed from a wide variety of learning platforms, including learning management systems, course management systems, virtual learning environments, portals, and web applications.
+The 1EdTech Common Cartridge interoperability standard provides a set of specifications that enable a wide variety of digital educational content to be accessed from a wide variety of learning platforms, including learning management systems, course management systems, virtual learning environments, portals, and web applications.
 Downloadable or web accessible content developed to conform to the specifications will "run" in a wide variety of conformant learning platforms.

 Basics: Content, Platforms, and Common Cartridge Versions